 If you were hurt in bus collision, you may be able to recover compensation with help from a dedicated personal injury attorney.
 A Beaufort bus accident lawyer could handle the details of your claim while you focus on your health.

-Comparative Fault in Bus Accident Claims
+How is Comparative Fault Applied in Beaufort Bus Accident Claims?

 The South Carolina Code provides guidelines for when a plaintiff may recover compensation in a civil suit.
 An injured claimant may not recover an award if the court deems that they were more at fault than the bus operator.
 Additionally, under S.C.
 Code Ann. §15-38-15, a claimant who was partially responsible for their own injuries might have their damages award reduced in proportion to their percentage of fault.
 For example, a plaintiff who was 10% at fault for the accident could only recover 90% of their total damages.